asizemore/PH_tutorial/README.md

 handler with 'using Pkg' and then type 'Pkg.add("PackageName")' to add any package.

+# Day 2 tutorial
+We'll use data from https://link.springer.com/article/10.1007/s10827-017-0672-6 to practice running persistent homology on actual brain data.
+These data are also available on the UPenn Complex Systems lab website.

 # Further reading and helpful links
 Chad Giusti's topology in neuroscience webpage http://www.chadgiusti.com/bib.html